cissa-unimelb/constitution/constitution.md

 ## 17 Club Member Impeachment

 ### 17.1
-If deemed by a motion of the committee, or a petition bearing the names of at least fifteen members, any member of the club can be expelled.
-The procedure is the same as for impeachment except that the result is the voiding of the persons membership.
-No member may be expelled on the ground of race, sex, gender or religion; political, moral or sexual views.
+A motion may be put to the membership to expel a member by a motion of the committee, or a petition bearing the names of at least 15 members.
+The procedure is the same as for impeachment except that the result is the voiding of the person’s membership.
+No member may be expelled for any reason which may constitute unlawful discrimination.

 ## 18 Winding up the Club